YiPingUva/JMP/code/readme.md

 >> Replicating Results for the Bond Economy

-To replicate results for the bond economy, follow the same steps as above, but use the files located in:\
+To replicate results for the bond economy, follow the same steps as above, but use the files located in /Steady_state_solver_matlab/bond_economy/Bond_economy
-	1)	Steady_state_solver_matlab/bond_economy\
-	2)	Bond_economy

 >> Questions